eburghar/kakpipe/README.md

 ### Buffers

-`kakpipe` command arguments are forwarded to `kakpipe fifo` executable so you should use `--` to separate arguments of the command from the executable ones in your scripts or at the command prompt.
+`kakpipe` command arguments are forwarded to `kakpipe fifo` executable, so you should use `--` to separate arguments of the command from the executable ones in your scripts or at the command prompt.

 Here are all the accepted arguments by `kakpipe fifo`